charlieamao/charlieamao.github.io/_pages/about.md

 ---

-My name is Charlemagne (Charlie) Agravante Amao.
 I am a full-time software developer for [Price Industries](https://www.priceindustries.com/corporate/about-us) and a part-time M.Sc student in Computer Science at the [Georgia Institute of Technology](https://omscs.gatech.edu), taking courses focused on Machine Learning with Cloud Computing electives.

 Previously I had completed a Mechanical Engineering degree with a focus on Robotics and Computer Science, at the [University of Manitoba](https://umanitoba.ca/engineering/mechanical).